ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 on top of base Julia; it's hard to build powerful parallel computing tools when one can't even depend on the behavour of arrays.
-I would have liked to use Intel's ParallelAccelerator for Julia to see how it worked on the Jacobi problem above, for instance, but Julia 0.6 breaks the ParallelAccelerator, and Julia 0.6 is needed for the `@simd` feature with DistributedArrays.
+I would have liked to use Intel's ParallelAccelerator for Julia to see how it worked on the advection problem above, for instance, but Julia 0.6 breaks the ParallelAccelerator, and Julia 0.6 is needed for the `@simd` feature with DistributedArrays.